Priyadarshi Ranjan: Education and career

 In 1996, Ranjan got admittance in King George's Medical College of Lucknow for MBBS graduate program and achieved it in 2002.
-From the same institute, he entered for specialisation and received anMS (General Surgery).
+From the same institute, he entered for specialisation and received an MS (General Surgery).
 He topped his batch throughout his graduation (MBBS) & post-graduation (MS) with 14 gold and 7 silver medals.
 He was then chosen for specialised MCh (Magister-de-Chirurgie) Urology programme in the coveted PGI Chandigarh and undergone training in kidney surgery and kidney transplant, making him the most qualified and trained kidney transplant surgeons in India securing him a faculty position at the Sanjay Gandhi Postgraduate Institute, Lucknow, India.

 To further enhance his skills and introduce the concept of ABO-incompatible transplant in India, he committed himself to high-level training in mismatched ABO-incompatible kidney transplant at the Johns Hopkins Transplant centre under Professor Robert A. Montgomery, also trained on optimisation of Immunosuppressive medicines from the Aula clinic, Barcelona, Spain.
 Fortis hospital, Mohali (Punjab, India) persuaded him to start a kidney transplant programme in 2011.
 While the world moved to Robotic surgeries, he was still handling surgeries conventionally, a strong supporter and promoter of modern technological progress in the field of medical sciences, he felt restless till he qualified and mastered the technique of Advanced Robotic surgery starting the Robotic kidney surgery programme in Punjab.
 He has mentored and trained several national and international superspecialty fellows in the discipline of urology and kidney transplantation and took DNB Urology programme at Fortis to new heights.

 Ranjan has 35 worldwide editions across several reputed journals of the world and has authored three books on his subject of expertise.
 An invited faculty at numerous national, international transplant and urology forums has represented India globally at European and American transplant forums.
 His work continuously grabs a dedicated editorial in the influential newspapers of India in the form of electronic and published media.